Validators

 First you will need a working server setup.
-We advise an ubuntu 22.04 LTS on dedicated hardware
+We advise an ubuntu 24.04 LTS on dedicated (bare bone) hardware.

-The polkadot wiki also has a lot of good information about seting up a validator node.
+The polkadot wiki has a lot of good information about seting up a validator node.

 It is wise to start setting your hostname (preferably matched bij the reverse dns on your provider), copying your ssh keys to your server and disable plain password authentication.